 Relaxation tools such as coloring books, fidget sticks, and silly putty are available in the Wellness Center.
 Stop by during office hours to pick one up.

 Take a free, confidential, and anonymous online mental health screening.
 The screening tool provides feedback, information, and resources related to a range of concerns, including anxiety and depression to substance use, eating concerns, and trauma.
-For more on Babson’s counseling services, click here.
+Learn more about Counseling and Psychological Services offered at Babson.